Policeman David H. Wiley

 David H. Wiley

 Four men, 19, 19, 20, and 22, were arrested nine days later and charged with Policeman Wiley's murder.
 All four were convicted of murder.
 Three were sentenced to life in prison.
 The 19-year-old killer was sentenced to death, but he was granted a new trial and sentenced to life.
-Much to the disappointment of many citizens, he applied for a pardon in 1940 that was endorsed by the arresting officer and the judge who presided over his trial.
 In June of 1942, he was pardoned by Governor Arthur H. James.
-In 1944 he and his wife were arrested for stabbing a woman, 35, who lived in the same building with them 24 times.
-Both were released due to insufficient evidence.
-On August 2, 1947, he was returned to prison for violating his parole after he was caught with a gun.
-He was paroled on November 6, 1951.
-In 1952 he and his brother were paroled recently after serving a sentence for a New York murder and went to work as enforcers and extortionists for a Philadelphia Mafia family.
-Questioned frequently by police they were always released for lack of evidence, or witnesses feared retribution.
-On April 9, 1955, he and another ex-convict were arrested for attempting to break into a safe in Central City.
-He was convicted of burglary and sentenced to 10 to 20 years.
-He was paroled in 1964 after being credited with saving the life of a guard who was stabbed during a riot at Eastern Penitentiary.
-On December 25, 1975, he was shot and killed by a man he was arguing in a Philadelphia bar.
+From 1944 until his death, he had been charged with stabbing a woman, returned to prison for violating his parole, served another sentence for murder, worked as an enforcer and extortionist for a Philadelphia Mafia family, released from custody after citizens were fearful of testifying against him, convicted of burglary, and paroled again after saving the life of a guard who was stabbed during a riot at the Eastern Penitentiary.
+On December 25, 1975, he was shot and killed by a man he was arguing with in a Philadelphia bar.

-Policeman Wiley was a U.S Navy veteran of World War I and had served with the Philadelphia Police Department for six years.
+Policeman Wiley was a U.S Navy World War I veteran and had served with the Philadelphia Police Department for six years.
 He was survived by his parents and six siblings.

 Bio